 Task Force members solicit, write, review and edit articles for the Forum.

-Committee members will; solicit, peer-review and edit articles for the quarterly Journal of Healthcare Risk Management.
+Review board members will advance the Journal by publishing research and analysis that drives improvement in both the literature and practice of health care risk management; solicit, peer-review and edit articles for the quarterly Journal of Healthcare Risk Management.

 Timeframe/Commitment: Must be willing to solicit, write and review articles, serve as author liaison, follow established timeline and meet deadlines.